Rensvandeschoot/Tutorials/multilevel/Tutorial-BRMS.md

 ##   Post.Prob Star
 ## 1        NA    *
 ## ---
+## 'CI': 90%-CI for one-sided and 95%-CI for two-sided hypotheses.
+## '*': For one-sided hypotheses, the posterior probability exceeds 95%;
-## '*': The expected value under the hypothesis lies outside the 95%-CI.
+## for two-sided hypotheses, the value tested against lies outside the 95%-CI.
 ## Posterior probabilities of point hypotheses assume equal prior probabilities.
 ```